rdbabiera/robotics_final_project/README.md

 we became able to aim the arm given the current and requested points from RGB images, as well as gaining experience with new devices such as the RealSense camera.

+We also have incorporated an initial Chris Rock and Jada Smith facial recognitions to our project.
+The turtlebot can now target balloons with pictures of Chris Rock on them but only if there's a balloon with Jada Smith in the feed.

 ### Project Diagram

 Looking at the system diagram below, our program activates three independent nodes